How to Measure for Compression Socks: Step-by-Step Guide with Size Chart

 Step 1: Measure the Ankle Circumference

+Sit in a chair with your foot flat on the floor.
+Locate the narrowest part of your ankle, just above the ankle bone.
 Wrap the measuring tape around this spot.
-Keep the tape snug but not tight—imagine gently hugging your ankle.
+Keep the tape snug but not tight (imagine gently hugging your ankle).
 The tape should lay flat against your skin without twisting.
+Read the measurement and write it down.
+Use centimeters if you're ordering European‑sized stockings, or inches for U.S. sizes.

 The ankle measurement is crucial because compression stockings apply the most pressure here to move fluid upward.
 Think of it as the "starting point" of your gradient.

-Lumi says to treat this step like tying your shoelaces—take a moment to do it right.
+Lumi says to treat this step like tying your shoelaces, take a moment to do it right.

 Step 2: Measure the Calf Circumference

 Identify the fullest part of your calf.
 For most people this is about halfway between the knee and the ankle.
 If you have especially muscular calves, your widest point may be lower or higher.
+Stand or sit with your leg slightly bent.
+Wrap the measuring tape around the calf at the widest point.
+Ensure the tape is parallel to the floor, since slanting it will distort the measurement.

 Write down the number.
 If your calf tapers gradually (as many women's calves do), take two measurements: one at the widest part and one a few inches below.
 Some stockings come in tapered sizes, and these extra measurements help us choose the best fit.